 Where is the Laser Enucleation Procedure Performed?

-Laser enucleation procedures performed at a Maimonides Medical Center as well as New York Presbyterian Brooklyn Methodist Hospital.
-For patients with smaller prostates and good health, the procedure can be performed in our office or at Gramercy Surgical center.
+Laser enucleation procedures performed at a Maimonides Medical Center as well as New York-Presbyterian Brooklyn Methodist Hospital.
+For patients with smaller prostates and good health, the procedure can be performed in our office or at the Gramercy Surgical center.

 Why Choose New York Urology Specialists for Treatment of Urinary Retention Caused by Enlarged Prostate?

 - All treatment is performed by a Board-certified urologist experienced in treating men with symptoms of BPH using medical therapy, minimally invasive therapies, lasers and open surgery.